JanviDhonde/Skyscanner_FrontendEngineer/README.md

 ## Skyscanner Front-End Software Engineering Job Simulation
 **Skyscanner_FrontendEngineer:** <br>
 I recently participated in Skyscanner’s Front-End Software Engineering job simulation on Forage, where I built a web application using React and Skyscanner’s Backpack library.
-I developed a travel date selection page, customized the application, and ran automated tests, deepening my passion for front-end engineering.
+I developed a travel date selection page, customized the application, and ran automated tests, deepening my passion for front-end engineering..

 **Repository Overview:**
 This repository documents my experience in the **Skyscanner Front-End Software Engineering Virtual Experience** on the Forage platform.
 During this simulation, I worked as a **front-end engineer** and built a web application using **React** and **Skyscanner’s open-source Backpack library**.
 I focused on creating a user-friendly page where users can select a travel date, customized the application, and ran automated tests to ensure its functionality.